adobe/aem-project-archetype/src/main/archetype/README.md

 ### Integration tests

-This allows to run integration tests that excercise the capabilities of AEM via HTTP calls to its API.
+This allows running integration tests that exercise the capabilities of AEM via HTTP calls to its API.
 To run the integration tests, run:

     mvn clean verify -Plocal

-Sensible defaults are provided for a typical local installation of AEM.
+The configuration provides sensible defaults for a typical local installation of AEM.
 If you want to point the integration tests to different AEM author and publish instances, you can use the following system properties via Maven's `-D` flag.

 | Property | Description | Default value |
 | --- | --- | --- |